-Are there Health Insurance Plans with No Waiting Period?
+Are There Health Insurance Plans with No Waiting Period?

-Health Insurance Plans with No Waiting Period
+Are There Health Insurance Plans with No Waiting Period?

 What is Waiting Period in Health Insurance?

-The waiting period in health insurance parlance denotes the duration for which you must wait before filing any claims.
+The waiting period in a health insurance policy parlance denotes the duration for which you must wait before filing any claims.
 This simply means that your insurance provider will not entertain claims when your policy is still in the waiting period.

 Types of Waiting Periods

-There are different forms of waiting periods in health insurance —
+There are different forms of waiting periods in health insurance :

 1. Initial waiting period